ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition: Dataset and Experimental details

 \subsection{Experimental Details}

-In this study, we employed a consistent experimental setup across three facial emotion datasets, namely FER2013, RAF-DB, and AffectNet.
-Our model architecture, ResEmoteNet, was trained separately on each dataset using a fixed set of hyper parameters: a batch size of 16, 80 training epochs, Cross-Entropy Loss \cite{zhang2018generalized} as the cost function, and Stochastic Gradient Descent (SGD) \cite{ruder2016overview} as the optimizer.
-To enhance the robustness of our model, we applied Random Horizontal Flip as a data augmentation technique.
-The initial learning rate was set to $1 \times 10^{-3}$, with a learning rate scheduler that reduced the rate by a factor of 0.1 upon reaching a plateau, defined as no improvement in model accuracy for a predetermined number of epochs.
+In this study, we employed a consistent experimental setup across four facial emotion datasets: FER2013, RAF-DB, AffectNet and ExpW.
+ResEmoteNet was trained on each dataset using carefully selected hyperparameters, based on sensitivity analysis experiments.
+We evaluated batch sizes of 16, 32, 64, and 128, and found that a batch size of 16 consistently yielded superior performance, likely because more frequent weight updates facilitated faster convergence during training.
+Similarly, we experimented with epochs ranging from 40 to 80, with 80 epochs being the optimal choice, as the model’s performance saturated around this point, and further increases yielded minimal gains in accuracy.
+Thus, the final configuration employed a batch size of 16 and 80 training epochs across all datasets, using Cross-Entropy Loss \cite{zhang2018generalized} as the cost function and Stochastic Gradient Descent (SGD) \cite{ruder2016overview} as the optimizer.
+As the classes in all the datasets are not balanced as seen from Table \ref{classwise-data-stats}, we used a class-weight biased method for training, where the classes with fewer samples were given more weightage in the loss function.
+We applied Random Horizontal Flip for data augmentation and used a learning rate of $1 \times 10^{-3}$, with a scheduler that reduced the rate by 0.1 when performance plateaued.
 Our experiments were executed on two distinct hardware configurations: a MacBook Pro (M2 Pro-Chip with 10-core CPU and 16-core GPU) and a NVIDIA Tesla P100 GPU provided by Kaggle.
 The implementation was done using PyTorch \cite{paszke2019pytorch}.
-For our facial emotion recognition tasks, we employ Accuracy (\%) as the evaluation metric, defined as: where TP: True Positive, TN: True Negative, FP: False Positive, FN: False Negative.
+For our facial emotion recognition tasks, we employ Accuracy (\%) as the evaluation metric, defined as:

+where TP: True Positive, TN: True Negative, FP: False Positive, FN: False Negative.
+ResEmoteNet was trained for 3 hours for FER2013, 2 hours for RAF-DB, 6 hours for AffectNet-7 and 4.5 hours for ExpW, with inference times of 1.4ms, 3.2ms, 3.6ms and 1.9ms per image respectively.